ThomasKlein90/BodyPump/README.md

 The whole Jupyter Notebook is available [here](https://github.com/ThomasKlein90/BodyPump/blob/main/bodypump_full.ipynb), below is summary.

-<h2>Strength In Numbers - LesMills BODYPUMP</h2>
+## Strength In Numbers - LesMills BODYPUMP

-<h4>Count your reps</h4>
+#### Count your reps
-<p>Fitness training generates data in many different ways.
+Fitness training generates data in many different ways.
 From measuring your heart rate or number
                         of steps, to estimating the number of calories expended or the power generated or something simpler as the number of repetitions, sets or the weights lifted, there are many ways of generating, measuring and